While many of the additional consulting/advisement roles are essential, the primary reason folks look for outside IT services is for the Help Desk!

-If you are reaching out to the Help Desk, chances are, it’s not the high point of your day.
-This can be made all the worse by then being ‘helped’ by someone with as much interest in your problem as they have in getting another hole in the head.
-If you do not feel like your Help Desk has your back and is on your team, you need a new Help Desk.
+If you are reaching out to the Help Desk, it’s not the high point of your day.
+This can be made worse when you are being ‘helped’ by someone with as much interest in your problem as they have in getting another hole in the head.
+If you do not feel like your Help Desk has your back, shares your business goals, and feels like a part of your team, you need a new Help Desk.

 This is quite literally written on the walls of First Call’s offices.
-We believe it, we manage to it, we live it.
+We believe it, and we live it.

 5. Do your issues get resolved?

-The last and probably most important thing on this list: Are the issues you are reporting getting resolved?
+The last and probably most important thing on this list: Are the issues you report getting resolved?
 A common Help Desk problem is issues dragging on and on.
-Sometimes there is no real desire to get the issue resolved on the tech side, sometimes the fix requires comprehensive planning and a set schedule to get fixed and there is just no drive from the Help Desk to do this.
-Still other times there is a workaround for the problem and that is considered good enough.
+Sometimes there is no genuine desire to resolve the issue on the tech side.
+Occasionally the fix requires comprehensive planning and a set schedule to get fixed, and there is just no drive from the Help Desk to do this.
+Still, other times there is a workaround for the problem, and that is considered good enough.

 Schedule a discovery meeting with one of our Business Development Executives to discuss how First Call can help you solve your IT frustrations!